In 2016, Illinois became a pure no-fault state provided the parties lived separately for six months before the divorce.

 So, what is an irrebuttable presumption?

-Basically, that means that if one is living separately for at least six months continuously before the divorce, it is impossible to contest grounds.
-So long as the parties meet the required six month separation, there is no need to provide proof of the irretrievable breakdown of the marriage or that efforts of reconciliation failed, etc.
+Basically, that means that if one is living separately for the last six months before the divorce, it is impossible to contest grounds.
+So if the parties meet the the separation requirement, there is no need to provide proof of anything else if one party assets that no-fault grounds exists.

 Are grounds for legal separation different than grounds for divorce?